i2kmt/i2kmt/README.md

 ### Turtlemoon

-A gal who is really into biochemistry, mathematics and astronomy.
-I'm basically trying to converge these interests into something creative.
+A gal who is really into neuroscience, mathematics and astronomy.
-After studying neuroanatomy, I think neuroscience will be fun for me

 I am currently:
 - Studying medicine
 - Spying on stars, planets and messier objects with my telescope